vr-20/vr-20/README.md

 - 👋 Hi, I’m Vivek!
-- 💻 I'm currently a software engineer at Accenture.
+- 💻 I'm currently an Application Development Analyst at Accenture.
 - 👀 I’m interested in Data Engineering, Python Programming.
-- 🌱 I’m currently learning different Data Engineering tools.
+- 🌱 Learning is a continuous process :)
 - 📫 Reach out to me on LinkedIn: https://www.linkedin.com/in/vivekghadiyaram20/

 <!---